 The best alternative to braces wax is dental silicone wax.
 You can also apply beeswax or cheese wax that can be available at your home.
 Though braces wax is the best option to protect the soft tissue of your mouth from braces, you may need an alternative when you run out of wax and you need to protect your cheek and gums from rough and broken braces or wires.

-5 Best alternative to braces wax
+5 Best alternatives to braces wax

 Dental wax works the best on braces and sticks well.
 Some alternatives can do the same, but they can’t do as well as orthodontic wax.
 But, you can definitely try one of the following.